Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: Introduction

 \subsection{Outline}

 This paper is structured as follows.
-In Section~\ref{section:prelims} we recall the definition and basic properties of the GFF, SLE, quantum wedges and cones, and the Liouville quantum gravity metric.
-In Section~\ref{section:lqg} we show that the LQG metric corresponding to a free-boundary GFF on $\h$ extends continuously to the boundary; in the process we prove the estimates on LQG distances between boundary points in terms of circle averages and LQG boundary measure that underpin our main results.
-In Section \ref{section:bh} we show that the metric extended to the boundary remains positive definite (so that it actually \emph{is} a metric on $\overline{\h}$), and that in fact the resulting metric remains bi-H\"{o}lder continuous w.r.t.\ the Euclidean metric.
-In Section \ref{section:volbound} we use the SLE/GFF coupling to establish a bound on the amount of LQG area within an LQG-metric neighbourhood of a boundary segment.
-Finally Section \ref{section:pfs} contains the proofs of the main results.
+In \S\ref{section:prelims} we recall the definition and basic properties of the GFF, SLE, quantum wedges and cones, and the Liouville quantum gravity metric.
+In \S\ref{section:lqg} we show that the LQG metric corresponding to a free-boundary GFF on $\h$ extends continuously to a metric on $\overline{\h}$ that is locally H\"{o}lder continuous w.r.t.\ the Euclidean metric.
+In \S\ref{section:bh} we prove that the LQG metric on the boundary is locally H\"{o}lder continuous w.r.t.\ the LQG boundary measure, and that the Euclidean metric is locally H\"{o}lder continuous w.r.t.\ the LQG metric.
+In \S\ref{section:volbound} we use an SLE/GFF coupling to establish a bound on the amount of LQG area within an LQG-metric neighbourhood of a boundary segment.
+Finally \S\ref{section:pfs} contains the proofs of the main results.